 Students will bring together the knowledge and skills learned in previous coursework.
 Emphasis will be placed on conducting diagnostic interviews, developing case conceptualizations, writing intake summaries, and developing treatment plans.
 Students must demonstrate competencies in the basic counseling skills.
 The role of supervision is also discussed.
 This course prepares student for the clinical experience.
-Prerequisites: All courses in the core curriculum with the exception of CNS 668 Consulting in the Helping Professions and CNS 678 Capstone in Counseling with a Christian Perspective.
+Prerequisites: All courses in the core curriculum with the exception of CNS 668 and CNS 678.